-Script to Uninstall Apps on Mac
+Script to uninstall apps on Mac

 On Mac, users can delete apps by navigating to the ‘Applications’ folder and selecting Move to Trash from the context menu.
-But this method might leave behind some app files which can take up unwanted space on the system.
+However, this method might leave behind some app files which can take up unwanted space on the system.
 Run the script below on the Mac Terminal application to remove all associated app files while removing the app from the system.

 Device admins can remotely run scripts on Macs managed with Hexnode using the Execute Custom Script action.

-Scripting Language – Bash
+Scripting language – Bash